AlexBibig/TMS-JS/sliderProject/ReadMe.md

 </div>
 ```

-3. In your main js-file (for example, script.js) add to your div method ".lightSlider()", like on example.
+3. In your main js-file (for example, script.js) add to your div method "lightSlider()", like on example.

 ```js
 let mainSlider = document.querySelector('.main_slider');